Mike Harvey’s “Nibble Viewpoints” released by A.P.P.L.E.

 Features

-• “Business Advice” section (50+ editorials) features articles in these categories: Starting, Marketing, Service, Development, and Growth.
+• The “Business Advice” section is organized into these categories: Starting, Marketing, Service, Development, and Growth.

 Author

 In early 2000, Sterling Software was acquired by Computer Associates and Mike’s group played a pivotal role in the acquisition.
-The acquisition enabled Mike to retire, but he has continued to work part-time as a consultant.
+The acquisition enabled Mike to comfortably retire, but he continued to work part-time as a consultant.
 He and his wife have traveled the world to more than 30 countries.
-You can learn more about Nibble magazine and Mike’s computer art at nibble-magazine.com and harveyimages.com.
+Additionally, Mike became expert in Internet marketing and computer graphics, and taught a monthly Photoshop seminar for retired business executives.
+He also created unique 3D computer art, featured in this book.
+Mike last resided in Huntersville, NC and passed away in late 2019.

 Producers